 Results for the 2016 Eugene Curnow Marathon are now available.
 This year we had 339 finishers.
 Wow!

 - M: Adam Doe – 03:28:52

 It’s never too early to start thinking about the Eugene Curnow Trail Marathon, even if you are not lacing up the trail shoes in mid-July.
 The Eugene Curnow Trail Marathon and the Minnesota Voyageur Trail Ultra are always in need of dedicated people who are willing to give up a few hours of their time.

-Stop on in to our Volunteer Opportunities area for more details, or contact us at: email@example.com.
+Stop on in to our Volunteering area for more details, or drop us a line on our Contact Us page!
 There are many ways to help out – we’d love to have you on the team!

 Keep in mind, volunteering at the Eugene Curnow Trail Marathon gets you a discounted entry to the Minnesota Voyageur, and vice versa.
 Come on out and see the races from both sides of the aid station table!